michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_2_Carto_Part2.md

 1. Click on DataView and select the line you wish to move over just slightly.
 2. Change either latitude or longitude by approximately .000025, this is just enough to move the location over and be able to see both dots.
 Of course, if you want it somewhere else, feel free to move it more or less.
 3. Check your work in MapView

+## Part IV - Using Open Street Map Data
+[Open Street Map](http://www.openstreetmap.org/) is an open source, free, editable map of the world (kind of like the wikipedia of mapping).
+There is a lot of data available from OSM that has been contributed by individuals.
+We are going to download some of it for use in our map.

+Congratulations!!
+That's the second map about language in New York City!

+To complete the Tutorial, email the link to Michelle (instructions on how to download the map are at the end of the [Carto 1 Tutorial](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Tutorials/Tutorial_1_Carto_Part1.md)

 ## Part IV - Exporting the Map for use in the Case Study